 Through it all, the founding themes of La Casa remain central organizing principles of the work that the center conducts, said Lillian Casillas-Origel, the director of La Casa.

 “The basics are still relevant.
-We’re still working with students who are first-generation, we’re still working with making sure the campus is outreaching and inclusive, we are still helping to develop students for life after college,” Casillas-Origel said.
+We’re still working with students who are first-generation, we’re still working to make sure the campus is outreaching and inclusive, we are still helping to develop students for life after college,” Casillas-Origel said.

 Now the president of the IU Latino Alumni Association, Jordan-Miles remains dedicated to replicating the success she found through her support system at La Casa.
 As a way to pay respect to her late high school mentor, Jordan-Miles started a mentoring program that has helped several hundred students attend college.
 She also works as a suicide prevention specialist, advocating for mental health resources at the state and national level.
 This work would not have been possible, she said, without the personalized and supportive environment that La Casa provided her as an undergraduate.